vdrvar/spotify_recommender_system/README.md

 ## Getting Started

 ### Prerequisites
-Ensure you have Python 3.6+ installed on your system.
+- Ensure you have Python 3.6+ installed on your system.
 Flask can be installed and run on Windows, macOS, and Linux environments.

-### Installation
+- Docker installed on your system if you wish to run the application in a container.

+#### Running Locally
 1. Clone the repository:
 git clone https://github.com/vdrvar/spotify-recommender-system.git